kcrary/istari/docs/lib/bar.md

 also be used through the `unroll` tactic.

-At this point we'd like to follow the development in Smith [2] and define a termination predicate.
-Alas, we cannot.
-Istari's step-indexed semantics is unable to express liveness properties such as termination.
-If it could express termination, we would be able to draw a contradiction, because the type of `bfix` does not have Smith's admissibility requirement.
-(See Smith [2], theorem 60.)

-We can iterate over partial objects using the `bar_iter` iterator.
+We can iterate over simulated partial objects using the `bar_iter` iterator.
 The cases are `now` and `later`:

     bar_iter : intersect (i : level) (a : U i) (P : bar a -> U i) .